 There are also lots of countryside places to stay which are far more rural.
 Wherever you stay in the New Forest, be sure to be a Forest-friendly visitor and keep the park clean and friendly.

-What to do in the New Forest:
+Things to do in the New Forest:

 1. New Forest ponies

+Top things to do New Forest?
 One of the best things to see in the New Forest National Park is the ponies that roam freely around the land.
 With 5,000 across the area, you are likely to stumble across some whether you are looking for them or not, but if you are keen to see them, head to Beachern Wood near the town of Brockenhurst.

 Never touch or feed these ponies as they are wild animals and can be dangerous, but feel free to watch them from a distance.
 The foals are particularly lovely to see and are best to visit in spring.